slatedocs/slate/source/index.md

 `POST /v1/articles?key=YOUR_API_KEY`

+<aside class="warning">Your API key should be treated as a password.
+It should be kept secret at all times.</aside>

 ## Getting API Access

 Our API is made available to some Spike clients and developers who wish to work with streams of trending content in any niche.
 Right now, it's powering widgets on major news sites, internal dashboard, and mobile apps in Europe and North America.

 For details on getting access, email: [api@newswhip.com](mailto:api@newswhip.com).

-<aside class="warning">Your API key should be treated as a password.
-It should be kept secret at all times.</aside>

 # Rate Limits

-Each API key is limited by default to a 100 API requests per 5 minutes.
+Each API key is limited by default to 100 API requests per 5 minutes.
 Once you exceed this limit, calls will return:

 Error Code | Meaning
 ---------- | -------